-- four credit hours - offered in fall semesters
+- one credit hour - offered in spring semesters

 CHE 221 Organic Chemistry I (NS)

 This first half of the two-semester sequence deals mainly with bonding and structure, stereochemistry, nomenclature and the chemistry of hydrocarbons.
 A survey of the most important functional groups is presented.
 Understanding why and how reactions take place is emphasized.